Chinese developers seek alternative financing as investors grow wary

-HONG KONG (Reuters) - China’s property developers are turning to commercial mortgage-backed securities and looking at other alternative financing as creditors grow more discriminating in the face of rising concerns about the country’s real estate and debt markets.
+HONG KONG, March 27 (Reuters) - China’s property developers are turning to commercial mortgage-backed securities and looking at other alternative financing as creditors grow more discriminating in the face of rising concerns about the country’s real estate and debt markets.

 Bond buyers are shying away from second-tier developers because property sales have cooled as the economy slows.
 The expected bankruptcy of a local developer and the country’s first domestic bond default this month have heightened scrutiny of borrowers.